 The pendant station is designed to provide for complete control of the platen from a single point.
-It is provided with four buttons and a stop lever marked "Inch Cut", "Inch Return", "Automatic Cut", "Automatic Return", and "Stop".
-By means of the "Inch" buttons, it is possible to traverse the platen the full length of the bed in either direction, travel continuing only while the button is depressed.
-Either of the buttons marked "Automatic" will cause the motor to start and continue to run and reverse automatically, the initial direction of travel depending on which automatic button is depressed.
+It is provided with four buttons and a stop lever marked "Inch Cut", "Inch Return", "Automatic Cut", "Automatic Return" and "Stop".
+By means of the "Inch" buttons it is possible to traverse the platen the full length of the bed in either direction, travel continuing only while the button is depressed.
+Either of the buttons marked "Automatic" will cause the motor to start and continue to run and reverse automatically, the initial dito run and reverse automatically, the initial direction of travel depending on which automatic button is depressed.

-The stop lever which protudes from the bottom of the pendant station may be deflected in any direction, pulled downward, or the pendant station struck lightly with the hand to terminate automatic operation.
+The stop lever which protrudes from the bottom of the pendant station may be deflected in any direction, pulled downward or the pendant station struck lightly with the hand to terminate automatic operation.
+This station provides the most accessible and safest means of operating a controller vet devised.

-The pendant station is intended for suspension by means of an armored cable supported on a swivelled conduit attached to the top of the planer arch.
-It is, however, also suitable for attachment to a flexible cable where the nature of the work makes it desirable that the operator carry the station with him.
+The Pendant Station is intended for suspension by means of an armored cable supported on a swivel-led conduit attached to the top of the planer arch.
+It is, however, also suitable for attachment to a flexible cable where the nature of the work makes it desirable that the operator carry the station

-On wide planers it is customary to suspend a pendant station over each side of the platen.
-Where it is desirable to fasten this station in a rigid position, suitable clamps may be obtained.
-A grounding terminal is provided within the case of the pendant station, and in every case the station should be grounded so as to protect the operator from the possibility of shock.
+On wide planers, it is customary to suspend a pendant station over each side of the platen.
+Where it is desirable to fasten this station in a rigid position suitable clamps may be obtained.
+A grounding terminal is provided within the case of the pendant station and in every case the station should be grounded as it protects the operator from the possibility of shock.

 An 8-button station is required when electric feed equipment is used.
+MULTI-CONDUCTOR CABLE